Chapter 17: Shenandoah II: Leadership and Survival

 supplies further west, but even with fresh supplies, it would take time

-for his worn-down troops to gain back their strength, and the Americans
+for his worn-down troops to regain their strength, and the Americans

 were pressing in.